 There was no downward spiral.
 No, for me it wasn’t that slow and easy.
 This was a free-fall straight to hell.
 Fortunately, just before I hit bottom I sought help on my own.

 It took a few years to climb out of that dark pit, but I made it back and I actually think I’m a stronger person because of the experience.
 If nothing else, I have a real-life horror story to share.

 Sixty-eight rounds of ammunition were fired during this shootout.
 The robber was hit five times, all five rounds were fired by me.
 One police car was destroyed by gunfire.
 Luckily, no police officers were injured during the actual firefight.
 However, within a year after the shootout, one officer suffered a heart attack and died.
 He was 44.
-Two officers quit, and two retired, including me.
+Two officers quit, and two retired (both are now dead).
+I, too, left law enforcement behind within a year after the shooting.
 Not one of us had received any de-briefing or counseling.